26 March 2020

 If you’re not sure what career path you want to take, that’s fine.
 But it’s probably a good time to start looking into the different opportunities on offer.
 Conor and Louise (our fabulous content writers) have spent hours trawling the internet to find all the latest industry insights.

 The result?
-You can read 14 Industry Guides that are brimming with quality advice, work experience opportunities and Top Employers.
-So whether you want to break into the law, finance or science sector (or quite frankly anything else), make sure to have a good scan over the these.
+You can read 14 Industry Guides that are brimming with useful advice, work experience opportunities and Best Student Employers.
+So whether you want to break into the law, finance or science sector (or quite frankly anything else), make sure to have a good scan over the info available.